ScriptedLines404/Medallion_Architecture_Data_warehouse/README.md

-# Medallion Architecture Data warehouse project
+# Medallion Architecture Data Warehouse
 Building a Medallion Architecture Data Warehouse.
 This project demonstrates a comprehensive and analytics solution, from building a data warehouse to generating actional insights.

 ______